foods-to-avoid-during-pregnancy-photo

 WHY WE SHOULD AVOID THESE FOODS DURING PREGNANCY?

 Food may carry germs that can make you sick.
-Your ability to fight off infections is decreased when you’re pregnant.
-Food poisoning (Food-Borne Illness) can also affect your unborn baby, such as listeriosis (李斯特菌病), salmonellosis (沙门氏菌病), toxoplasmosis (弓形虫病), campylobacteriosis (弯曲杆菌病).
+During pregnancy, your ability to fight off infections is decreased.
+Food poisoning (Food-Borne Illness) can also affect your unborn baby, such as listeriosis (李斯特菌病), salmonellosis (沙门氏菌病), toxoplasmosis (弓形虫病), and campylobacteriosis (弯曲杆菌病).
 Handling, preparing and storing food properly can reduce the chance of getting sick from food poisoning.

-Pregnant women are 10 times more likely than other people to get Listeria infection.
-Listeria infection can cause miscarriage, stillbirths, and preterm labor (here).
+Pregnant women are 10 times more likely than other people to get a Listeria infection.
+Listeria infection can cause miscarriage, stillbirth, and preterm labor (here).

 Raw or Undercooked Meat